About us

 Our History

-Hogarth Chambers is the result of a merger of 3 leading chambers with pre-eminence in intellectual property – Five New Square, One Raymond Buildings and Nineteen Old Buildings – all of which had illustrious pasts.
-On the merger of Five New Square and One Raymond Buildings in Spring 2001, the set adopted the name “Hogarth” in recognition of the contribution of the well-known English 18th century artist William Hogarth, whose successful lobbying of Parliament led to the first law giving copyright protection to the works of artists.
+Following Chambers’ inception in the spring of 2001 the set adopted the name ‘Hogarth’.
+This was in recognition of the contribution of the 18th century artist William Hogarth, whose successful lobbying of Parliament led to the first law giving copyright protection to the works of artists.

-Distinguished former members include Sir John Mummery (a Lord Justice of Appeal); Kevin Garnett QC who sat on the Legal Board of Appeal at the European Patent Office; and Julia Clark who is a Chancery Master.
+Distinguished past members of Chambers include Sir John Mummery (a Lord Justice of Appeal), Kevin Garnett KC (who sat on the Legal Board of Appeal at the European Patent Office), Gillian Davies (former Chairman of a technical board of appeal and permanent member of the Enlarged Board of Appeal at the European Patent Office), and Julia Clark (a Chancery Master).